seanherron/scrape_to_s3/README.md

 # License

-The license of the project is the 2-clause BSD license:
+The license of the project is the MIT license:

 ```
 The MIT License (MIT)